kukuu/digital-twin-P-V-4/README.md

 **Predictive Analysis**: Utilizing AI to identify patterns, trends, and anomalies such as spikes, valleys, and boundaries, enabling predictive maintenance and detecting outliers or tampered data.

 **Visualization and Reporting**: Generating comprehensive visualization reports, graphs, and documentation to review real-time system performance.
-These tools aid in forecasting and enhancing productivity by providing actionable insights, eal-time monitoring, optimisation, improving efficiency, reducing costs, and enhancing decision-making.
+These tools aid in forecasting and enhancing productivity by providing actionable insights, real-time monitoring, optimisation, improving efficiency, reducing costs, and enhancing decision-making.

 Nut Cracker aims to integrate advanced technologies to optimize data workflows, deliver predictive insights, and provide robust visualization tools for performance monitoring and future planning.
 As a  high-volume throughput system, it exemplifies real-time asynchronous data processing capability ensuring scalability, reliability, flexibility, observability, security and  addresses challenges like schema evolution and fault tolerance.